-You might be, however, able to access the death benefit in case your parent becomes disabled or terminally ill – by adding the appropriate riders at the time of buying the policy.
+You might be, however, able to access the death benefit in case a parent becomes disabled or terminally ill – by adding the appropriate riders at the time of buying the policy.

 A 10-year, $100,000 term life policy for a 70-year-old male is likely to cost around $100 per month, assuming the person in question does not have any health problems.
 See more on our life insurance rate charts page.